Dr. A’s Teaching Assignments

 - Dr. A And Students At Lee University

 - Dr. A And Thaddeus At Indiana University of Pennsylvania

 Dr. Almeida is one of those professors who enjoy working with students and give them the opportunity to meet the right people so that they can get jobs by the time they graduate.
 The photography below was taken at the Bradley County Chamber of Commerce after his class worked with the Bradley County Health Council, a non-profit organization sponsored by the governor of Tennessee.
 Two students represented the class to the Healthier Tennessee Board.
 The board was very impressed with his student’s work.

-One heck of a guy who has a PhD from Penn State and executive education training in leadership from Harvard University, He doesn’t attempt to change people… He empowers them to discover their very best.
-Possessing the gift of exhortation, Dr. “A” is students best cheerleader and encourager.
-He is truly a public speaker who cares and explains to people the value of knowing technology and the need to taking a break from it.
-He is an educator of the present who has promised and provided successful concurrent sessions for clients for almost ten years.
+One heck of a guy who has a PhD from Penn State and executive education training (professional development) in leadership from Harvard University, He doesn’t attempt to change people… He empowers them to discover their very best.
+Possessing the gift of exhortation, Dr. A is students best cheerleader and encourager.

 Dr. Almeida is a dedicated community man who is involved with leadership training with Rotary International.
-An former member at the Ridgeland/Madison and Indiana Rotary Clubs, Dr. “A” prides itself with serving above self.
-The photograph below was taken at the Rotary Leadership Institute, a systematic training designed to help Rotarians to become better leaders within the organization.
+An former member at the Ridgeland/Madison and Indiana Rotary Clubs, Dr. A prides itself with serving above self.

 - Harvard University